Furkanc1/Furkans-Quiz_hw/README.md

 (these elements were defined in the html and style.css sheet using #ID and .Class Tags) -Website Layout is complete, moving forward all that needs to be completed is the JavaScript Elements to play the game, as well as whatever is necessary Web-API wise (TUTORING SESSION SOON)
 - We have also created a "Leaderboard Box" where the stats will be stored as to who is playing and their score in real time (hopefully)
+## Sixth Commit  (Finally Making Progress)

+Added in code so that once begin is hit on the live server, the first question will appear.
+Still need to make it so that once answered, system will give you points and or deduct time, as well as move onto the next questions.

+## Seventh Commit

+I have created the function "displayQuestion" and defined what that means, as well as checkAnswer which SHOULD determine if the answer is correct or incorrect